inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-compose document.md

 - **Storage**
   - You can store data within the writable layer of a container but it requires a storage driver.
 Being non-persistent, it perishes whenever the container is not running.
   - In terms of persistent storage, Docker offers four options: Data Volumes, Data Volume Container, Directory Mounts, Storage Plugins.

+**Docker Registries**

+- Docker registries are services that provide locations from where you can store and download images.
+In other words, a Docker registry contains Docker repositories that host one or more Docker Images.

 # Deploy service to Docker using docker-compose